 Since the mantel had a decorative piece of trim around it, we had to figure out how to continue that on each side where we added the frame.
 The problem was we had to match the detailing on the existing mantel, (circled below.)
 The arrow shows the piece we added.

 We were not able to find any trim in Home Depot that matched this exactly, but we did find this piece which was exactly right except for the etching.
-We were able to use it by just sanding off the etching as you can see below,
+To make it cohesive, we sanded off the etching as you can see below,

 Once that was in place, I needed to stain all of the wood in the fireplace surround that we built to blend with the mantel.
 We went to Home Depot and my husband picked Varathane Wood Stain in Briarsmoke, which matched perfectly to the exposed wood on our mantel.
 I like this stain color so much that I’ve already used it on other things.

-We also wanted to add a hearth underneath of our decorative mantel, so we left a gap between the bottom of the frame we built and the floor.
+Finally, we wanted to add a hearth underneath of our decorative mantel.
+To do this, we left a gap between the bottom of the frame we built and the floor.
 We used two pieces of oak stacked on top of each other because it fit perfectly.
 My husband added a finishing piece of wood around the sides of the hearth pieces so that you cannot tell its 2 pieces of wood stacked.

 Lastly, I covered the MDF wood with removable whitewashed brick wallpaper.
-I love that this can be switched out when I get tired of it, I already know what I’m doing next, lol.
+I love that this can be switched out when I get tired of it, I do change my decor often around here.

 When I bought the mantel my intent was to fill it with books like I did in my daughter’s dorm house makeover.
-In the meantime, I received this Metal Filigree Arch Wall Decor from Antique Farmhouse that was originally for my daughter’s bedroom makeover.
+Incidentally, I received this Metal Filigree Arch Wall Decor from Antique Farmhouse that was originally for my daughter’s bedroom makeover.
 It looked so perfect in the fireplace that I decided to keep it here instead.

 This post contains affiliate links, you can read my full disclosure here.